 For right multiplications on $\obops(E)$, the results are in Table~\ref{table:right_multiplication}.
 The value in a cell with a row label indicating a convergence structure $\convstru_1$ and a column label indicating a convergence structure $\convstru_2$ is to be interpreted as follows: \begin{enumerate} \item A value $\{0\}$ (resp.\ $\Orth(E)$, resp.\ $\ocops(E)$) means that $\Ri{T}$ is $\convstru_1$-$\convstru_2$ continuous on $\obops(E)$ for every Dedekind complete vector lattice $E$ and for every $T\in\{0\}$ (resp.\ $T\in\Orth(E)$, resp.\ $T\in\ocops(E)$), but there exist a Dedekind complete vector lattice $E$ and a $T\in\Orth(E)$ (resp.\ $T\in\ocops(E)$, resp.\ $T\in\obops(E)$) for which this is not the case; \item A value $\obops(E)$ means that $\Ri{T}$ is $\convstru_1$-$\convstru_2$ continuous on $\obops(E)$ for every Dedekind complete vector lattice $E$ and for every $T\in\obops(E)$. \end{enumerate}

 {\value{theorem}}

 1em

-As mentioned in the beginning of this section, the zeroes in Table~\ref{table:convergences_general} give zeroes in Table~\ref{table:right_multiplication}.
-The reader may verify that the remaining values can be determined using that order convergence implies unbounded order convergence, which implies $\uoLt_E$ convergence when applicable; that analogous implications hold for their strong versions; that order convergence implies strong order convergence; combined with \cref{res:RL_order}, \cref{res:RL_unbounded_order}, \cref{rem:RL_unbounded_order}, \cref{res:RL_uoLt}, and \cref{rem:RL_uoLt}.
+As mentioned in the beginning of this section, a zero in Table~\ref{table:convergences_general} gives $\{0\}$ in Table~\ref{table:right_multiplication}.
+It is easily verified that the remaining values can be determined using that order convergence implies unbounded order convergence, which implies $\uoLt_E$ convergence when applicable; that analogous implications hold for their strong versions; that order convergence implies strong order convergence; combined with \cref{res:RL_order}, \cref{res:RL_unbounded_order}, \cref{rem:RL_unbounded_order}, \cref{res:RL_uoLt}, and \cref{rem:RL_uoLt}.

 For left multiplications on $\obops(E)$, the results are in Table~\ref{table:left_multiplication}, with a similar interpretation of the values in the cells as for Table~\ref{table:right_multiplication}.